bluegreen-labs/jungleweather/README.md

 ![](http://cobecore.org/images/documentation/mask.jpg)

-When saving these templates use a comprehensive naming scheme with a prefix and a number separated with an underscore (_) such as: "format_1.jpg" or "template_1.jpg".
+When saving these templates use a comprehensive naming scheme with a prefix and a number separated with an underscore (_) such as: "format_1.jpg" corresponding to the folder containing the image data.

 ```
 This formatting is important for successful use of the python processing code!